-Anti-inflammatory agents, such as aspirin, ibuprofen, statins, and antibiotics, can safely and effectively curb the symptoms of major depression, finds a pooled analysis of the available evidence, published online October 28, 2019, in the Journal of Neurology Neurosurgery & Psychiatry.
+Anti-inflammatory agents, such as aspirin, ibuprofen, statins, and antibiotics, can safely and effectively curb the symptoms of major depression, finds a pooled analysis of the available evidence, published online on October 28, 2019, in the Journal of Neurology Neurosurgery & Psychiatry.

 And the effects are even stronger when these agents are added on to standard antidepressant treatment, the results show.

-Around a third of people who are clinically depressed don’t respond well to current drug and talking therapies, and drug side effects are relatively common.
+Around a third of people who are clinically depressed don’t respond well to the current drug and talking therapies, and drug side effects are relatively common.

 An emerging body of evidence suggests that inflammation contributes to the development of major depression, but the results of clinical trials using various anti-inflammatory agents to treat the condition have proved inconclusive.

 The researchers therefore set out to review the available evidence and pool the data to see if anti-inflammatory agents work better than dummy (placebo) treatment either alone or when used as add-on therapy to standard antidepressant treatment.

 Anti-inflammatory agents included: non-steroidal anti-inflammatory drugs (NSAIDs); omega 3 fatty acids; drugs that curb the production of inflammatory chemicals (cytokine inhibitors); statins; steroids; antibiotics (minocyclines); a drug used to treat sleep disorders (modafinil); and N-acetyl cysteine, known as NAC, and used to loosen the excess phlegm of cystic fibrosis and COPD and also taken as an antioxidant supplement.